Mr. Freeze (roller coaster): History

-Mr. Freeze (1998–2011)
+Mr. Freeze (1998–2011; 2022-present)

 On December 18, 1996, Six Flags Over Texas announced that Mr. Freeze would be added to the park.
-Premier Rides was hired to build a new shuttle coaster that would powered by a linear induction motor (LIM).
+Premier Rides was hired to build a new shuttle coaster that would be powered by a linear induction motor (LIM).
 It was billed as the tallest and fastest roller coaster in Texas.
-In addition, Mr. Freeze would be the second highest attraction at Six Flags Over Texas, with the tallest being the park's Oil Derrick observation tower.
+In addition, Mr. Freeze would be the second highest attraction at Six Flags Over Texas after the park's Oil Derrick observation tower.
 Just a month later in January 1997, it was confirmed that Six Flags St. Louis would be receiving a mirror clone of the ride.
 The coaster would be placed in the center of the park.
 This would cause the park's Spain section to be renamed DC Comics Plaza.

 Mr. Freeze was planned to open in May 1997 to coincide with the release of Batman & Robin.
 Arnold Schwarzenegger and George Clooney were scheduled to appear at the opening of Gotham City at Six Flags Over Texas and be the first to ride it, but problems with the launch system delayed its opening to 1998.
 During testing, the LIM motors had issues with overheating and Six Flags officials could not provide the full thrust necessary to operate the ride consistently at high speeds.
-Park management wasn't concerned, as Flight of Fear at Kings Island in Ohio and Kings Dominion in Virginia also had issues with the launch system.
+Park management wasn't concerned, as Flight of Fear at Kings Island and Kings Dominion also had issues with the launch system.
 One of Mr. Freeze's trains suffered damage when the launch system closed onto the fins.
 The train was removed for adjustments and was later put back in place.

 The Over Texas location was originally located in the Goodtimes Square section of the park.
 When Batman: The Ride debuted in 1999, the surrounding area was renamed Gotham City.
 On October 3, 2000, the ride closed due to an issue with one of the trains.

-When it first opened, Mr. Freeze used over-the-shoulder restraints (commonly called OTSRs), which were replaced with individual ratcheting lap bars for the 2002 season at both locations.
+When it first opened, Mr. Freeze used over-the-shoulder restraints (commonly called OTSRs), which were replaced with individual ratcheting lap bars in 2002 at both locations.

 In June 2006, all Premier Rides' LIM roller coasters were closed as they underwent emergency inspection after an accident on the now-defunct Batman & Robin: The Chiller where a wheel fell off on the lowest part of the track.
 This problem apparently existed on all of Premier Rides' coasters with booster LIMs.
 New wheels and bearings were ordered and replaced.

 Both roller coasters were originally painted in light blue.
-The Texas Mr. Freeze received a new paint job that was completed in 2007.
-The track was repainted red and the supports were repainted blue.
-In 2021, the ride was once again repainted, this time being light blue.
+The Texas Mr. Freeze received a new paint job that was completed in 2007; the track was repainted red and the supports blue.
+In 2021, the ride was repainted in light blue.
 For 2009, the St. Louis Mr. Freeze was repainted with dark blue track and supports.